trammell/recipe-book/susans-recipes.md

 and stuff each split pepper with lots of the corn mix, top each pepper with ¼ cup cheese and place back under broiler to melt and char the cheese.

 Serve peppers on beds of green rice.
-Yum-o!